p-alexander/configurator/README.md

 # configurator [![GoDoc](https://img.shields.io/badge/godoc-Reference-brightgreen.svg?style=flat)](https://godoc.org/github.com/p-alexander/configurator)

-Package `configurator` contains helpers for creating constructors with variadic options.
+Package `configurator` contains helpers for creating configurations using variadic options.

 ## About

-A commonly used pattern for constructors in Go makes use of variadics to provide extendable configuration.
+A commonly used pattern for constructors in Go is to use varadics to write extendable configurations.

 For example:
 ```